top of page

 Short Stories, Novels, Non-fiction

 My mother loved to tell the story that when I was two years old I handed her a sheet of paper and a pencil and said, "I'm going to tell you a story and I need you to write it down."
 I have been telling and writing stories ever since.
 While I was growing up my parents and I had a deal I could write all night on Friday and Saturday as long as I was up and dressed for church on Sunday.
 My first love was short stories.
 As a kid, in addition to novels, I read every short story anthology I could find.
-I sold my first short story in 2000 and have sold over thirty short stories.
+I sold my first short story in 2000 and have sold over thirty (and counting) short stories since.

 My husband and I live in Massachusetts with our COVID rescue cat who lets us know daily we are extremely lucky she agreed to live with us.